r-lib/httr/README.md

 ## Availability

-`httr` is still under active development, so is not yet available from CRAN.
-You can install the latest development version from github with:
+`httr` is still under active development, so you may want to get the development version rather than the CRAN version.
+You can get the latest version from github with:

     library(devtools)
     install_github("httr")